 While the pasta cooks, in the bottom of a large bowl, make the dressing.
-Whisk the lemon juice, red wine vinegar, garlic, mustard, honey, oregano, thyme, salt, and black pepper together until well blended.
+Whisk the olive oil, lemon juice, red wine vinegar, garlic, mustard, honey, oregano, thyme, salt, and black pepper together until well blended.

 Add the drained and rinsed pasta to the dressing and mix well.